 Note: The primary method of managing withdrawal symptoms should be medical and psychological intervention.
 Vitamins and supplements can help in addition to professional medical care and should not be used as a substitute for physician-monitored treatment.

-Alcohol Withdrawal Vitamins: How They Help Cleanse Your System
+How Do Vitamins Help Cleanse Your System

 Vitamins A and C